 They grow up so fast, don’t they?
 Your succulent babies won’t stay babies forever.
 Eventually, they’ll outgrow their homes and need to be repotted, (the perfect opportunity for a little succulent + plant-parent bonding.)
 Get ready to roll up those sleeves and get your hands dirty, we’re here to answer all your repotting questions.
 When’s… Continue reading Repotting Succulents: A How-To

 Goodbye summer, Hello fall… Time to put away the flip-flops and break out those boots and chunky sweaters, fall has arrived!
 If you live somewhere where the change in seasons means a drop in temperature and daylight hours, you’ve got a little succulent garden prep work to do.
-So, we went ahead made a handy… Continue reading Autumn Checklist: Prepping for Seasonal Change
+So, we went ahead made a handy… Continue reading Autumn Cheat Sheet: Prepping for Seasonal Change

 So many succulents, so few windowsills.
 Time for some of your favorites to move on up in the world, literally!
 Hanging planters are an adorable and easy way to create more space for your succulents.
 This super easy, no-knot DIY is a great place to start if you’re short on time and those macrame DIY tutorials are a little too intimidating.